data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

 Lastly, when working with time-series data, it could happen that two or more series have **different lengths**.
 This problem is oftentimes a deal-breaker for many models, as most classification/ cluster algorithms are not equipped to deal with a varying amount of features.

-All of these problems can be solved with **Dynamic Time Warping** (DTW).
-The following post elaborates on how DTW works from a theoretical as well as practical point of view.
-The post starts by showing a basic situation in which calculating the euclidean distance leads us to the wrong conclusion and DTW can help.
-Afterwards we dive into the workings of DTW and show the mathematical foundation, using a basic numeric example.
+All of these problems can be solved with **Dynamic Time Warping** (DTW), which is the topic of this post.
+We start by showing a basic situation in which using the euclidean distance would lead us to the incorrect conclusion and show how DTW can be beneficial.
+Afterwards we elaborate on the mathematical idea of DTW and illustrate its workings, using a simple example.
 After that we implement the algorithm into Python code.
-In order to show the potential we show-case different examples.
-We start simple and cluster single words together.
-Then we increase the difficulty level and cluster entire sentences and even entire songs.
-To show that DTW also has strengths outside of sound-data, we also show how it can be applied to tabular data.
+In order to show the potential of DTW, we show-case different usage areas, ranging from sound-data of different complexity to tabular data.

-We start the post by importing all the relevant packages.
-Note that we also import a  *_config* file in which only basic <code>matplotlib</code> standard settings are specified.
+We start the post by importing all the relevant packages we need later on.
+Note that we also import a  self-written *_config* file in which only basic <code>matplotlib</code> settings are specified.
 Through importing these configurations in the beginning, we do not have to specify things like *font-size* every time we create a plot.

 ```python